TimBoleslawsky/data-science-vault/Notes/Parameter Estimation for Probabilistic Models.md

 An additional important note is, that we usually minimize for the **negative log likelihood**.
 This is mainly so the calculations are easier (product => sums) and for standardization.
 This leads to the objective function: $\hat{θ}_{MLE} = arg min −logL(θ|data)$.
 ## Bayesian Parameter Estimation Techniques
 Parameter estimation in the Bayesian sense is a little more complex.
 When talking about the parameter estimation in the Bayesian sense, we usually mean the [[Likelihood and Posterior Distributions|posterior distribution]].
-This posterior distribution can be calculated analytically by multiplying the priors with the likelihood and normalizing it with the denomintor, but this is usually not feasible in the real world.
+This posterior distribution can be calculated analytically by multiplying the priors with the likelihood and normalizing it with the denominator, but this is usually not feasible in the real world.
 Here is why:
 - The denominator $P(X)$ is just the probability of seeing the observed data, under the entire model.
 - Since the model allows many possible parameter values $\theta$, you must average (integrate) the likelihood across all of them, weighted by how plausible each $\theta$ was a priori.
 That's how we get => $\int P(X \mid \theta) P(\theta) d\theta$ (for continues variables).
 - In most realistic models, that integral is **not analytically tractable**!